fieldtrip/website/tutorial/spikefield.md

 ### Computing the spike triggered average LFP

 The first step in the analysis of spike-LFP phase-coupling should be the computation of the spike-triggered average (STA) of the LFP.
 This is the time-domain counterpart of the spike-triggered spectrum of the LFP (**[ft_spiketriggeredaverage](/reference/contrib/spike/ft_spiketriggeredaverage)**).
 The time-domain representation of the spike-triggered LFP may reveal features that are not easily understood from the frequency-domain representation, e.g., whether there are oscillatory cycles at some frequency, a characteristic main lobe, and leakage of the spike waveform into the LFP.
-To compute the STA we perform
+To compute the STA we perform:

     cfg              = [];
     cfg.timwin       = [-0.25 0.25]; % take 400 ms